oVirt/ovirt-site/source/release/4.4.3/index.md

  - [BZ 1861674](https://bugzilla.redhat.com/1861674) **[CBT] Report backup mode (full or incremental) for disks that participates in the VM backup**

+   A new field added to a disk, this field called 'backup_mode'.

+The backup_mode is used only if the disk is part of a backup operation, otherwise, the backup_mode will be 'NULL'.

+If the disk is part of a running backup, the backup_mode can have one of the two options -

+ - full - if the backup that was taken for the disk was a

+   full backup.

+ - incremental - if the backup that was taken for the disk

+   was an incremental backup.

+This will allow the engine to create a backup for a VM that contains both full for the disks that were not part of the previous backup and incremental backup for the disks that already backed up in the previous backup.

+The user can check the disk's backup_mode and download the backup using the right method in imageio according to it.

  - [BZ 1825020](https://bugzilla.redhat.com/1825020) **[RFE] RHV-M Deployment/Install Needs it's own UUID**